COMMENTS

 Tosanoides Kamohara 1953 –oides, having the form of: related to Tosana but differing in having dorsal fin with first, instead of third, spine the longest, and lateral line making a distinct bend below last rays of dorsal fin

-Tosanoides annepatrice Pyle, Greene, Copus & Randall 2018 in honor of Anne Patrice Greene, mother of the second author, for the “support and encouragement she has consist-ently provided to [her son’s] exploration of the deep coral reefs of Micronesia” [a noun in apposition, without the matronymic “ae”]
+Tosanoides annepatrice Pyle, Greene, Copus & Randall 2018 in honor of Anne Patrice Greene, mother of the second author, for the “support and encouragement she has consist-ently provided to [her son’s] exploration of the deep coral reefs of Micronesia” [a noun in apposition, without the genitive “ae”]

 Tosanoides aphrodite Pinheiro, Rocha & Rocha 2018 named for Aphrodite, ancient Greek goddess of love and beauty; while the two senior authors were collecting this fish, a large Six-gill Shark (Hexan-chus griseus) came very close to both of them, but that didn’t divert their attention from this “exquisitely beautiful” species, and they never even saw the shark; “The beauty of the Aphrodite anthias enchanted us during its discovery much like Aphrodite’s beauty enchanted ancient Greek gods.”